RPI-DATA/course-intro-ml-app/_build/session_01.md

 next_page:
   url: https://github.com/RPI-DATA/course-intro-ml-app
   title: 'GitHub Repository'
-layout:  default

-published:  true

-title:  Course  Overview  &  Introduction  to  the  Data  Science  Lifecycle

-order:  1

 comment: "***PROGRAMMATICALLY GENERATED, DO NOT EDIT.
 SEE ORIGINAL FILES IN /content***"
+---
+<h1  style="font-family:  Verdana,  Geneva,  sans-serif;  text-align:center;">Course  Overview  &  Introduction  to  the  Data  Science  Lifecycle</h1>
 ---

 ###  Description
 In  this  class  we  motivate  the  overall  field  of  data  science,  machine  learning,  and  the  emerging  area  of  AI.
 Explore  introduction.